eoas-ubc/eoas_tlef/docs/watchdog_livereload.md

 ```

 ## Example process of running watchdog and live-server for sphinx-build
-1. open a terminal and cd to your notebook source folder
+1. open a terminal and cd to your notebook or book  folder
 2. run: (where '../_build/html' is the output folder of the build)
 ```
+watchmedo shell-command --recursive --drop --command='runjb bookname' .

+or

 watchmedo shell-command --recursive --drop --command='sphinx-build -v -a -b html . ../_build/html' .
 ```

-3. open a second terminal and cd to your notebook build folder
+3. open a second terminal and cd to your `_build/html`
 4. run:
 ```
 live-server